If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 Now, this may bring another question to mind if you’re offering a service, and that is: Can a non-tangible thing, such as a service, be trademarked?
 The answer is yes, but it’s actually called a “service mark.”
 The USPTO defines it as:

-In the next few sections, I’ll give some examples of what can and can’t be trademarked and dive deeper into the different types of trademarks.
+In the next few sections, I’ll give some examples of what CAN and CAN’T be trademarked and dive deeper into the different types of trademarks.

 What Can I Trademark?

-There are countless things that you can trademark as a business or individual.
 The list starts with a phrase you’ve come up with.

 For instance, even Mr. T has a trademark for his catchphrase, “I pity the fool,” dating back to 2011.
 Or it can be your business name.

-You can also trademark a word you’ve created or assigned new meaning to, much like Band-Aid, Popsicle, Frisbee, and many product brands have done.
+You can also trademark a word you’ve created or assigned a new meaning to, much like Band-Aid, Popsicle, Frisbee, and many product brands have done.

 Symbols can also be trademarked, such as Apple’s iconic apple, with one bite taken out of it.
 Colors, devices, and countless other creations or branded elements can also be eligible for a trademark.

-So, if you’re curious if X, Y, or Z can be trademarked, the answer may very well be yes.
 Just remember: You can trademark just about anything that distinguishes you or your goods from another party or company with some exceptions.
 However, you should remember that trademark protections only exist in commercial settings.

 What Are The 3 Types of Trademarks?